-When is the Marvel's Avengers release date?
+When is the Marvel's Avengers release date on next-gen consoles?

 Here's the full Marvel's Avengers reveal trailer, complete with snippets of gameplay from the upcoming title.

 At Gamescom 2019 we were also treated to footage of the A-Day Prologue, an opening tutorial in which you get to grips with the unique powers of key Avengers as they battle Taskmaster.